lawlesscreation/coding-standards/css.md

 - Omit leading 0's from values e.g.: padding: .25em;
 - Use hex color codes #000 unless using rgba;
 - Use font weight numbers instead of words e.g.: `font-weight: 400;`;
-- Use percentages for font sizes instead of absolute units (EM, REM etc are also fine, if supported);
+- Use percentages for font sizes instead of absolute units (EM, REM etc are also fine, just be consistent);
 - Provide a fallback for older browsers that do not support modern CSS properties or values such as background gradients, rgba etc;
-- If browser prefix properties are required, place them before the non-prefixed property;
+- Vendor prefixes should be avoided but if required, place them before the non-prefixed property;

 ```css
 .selector {